syncfusion-content/windowsforms-docs/WindowsForms/MonthCalendarAdv/Calendar-Appearance.md

 N> Visual styles of the Today and None button can be overridden by MonthCalendarAdv.TodayButton and MonthCalendarAdv.NoneButton respectively.
-See_ Scroll Buttons

-{% seealso %}

-Border Styles, Background Settings
-{% endseealso %}
+See [Scroll Buttons](/windowsforms/monthcalendaradv/customizing-sections-of-calendar#scroll-buttons).